White Oaks Saloon

 Overview

-It's not so much a love of the Wild West that spurred brothers Nicholas and Tom Welch to open the western-inspired bar, but a love of the regions' spirits.
-The two also run an importing business — bringing in top-shelf spirits, bitters and liqueurs from the US — so the shelves are stocked with lots of interesting liquids.
+It's not so much a love of the Wild West that spurred Nick Welch to open the western-inspired bar, but a love of the regions' spirits.
+He also runs an importing business — bringing in top-shelf spirits, bitters and liqueurs from the US — so the shelves are stocked with lots of interesting liquids.

 It's all in the details here though: the special Japanese ice machine, the metal straws, the brass-topped bar.
-It's also in the fact that these two guys know their stuff about spirits (just ask) and can make you a drink you probably won't get anywhere else in the city.
+It's also in the fact that Welch knows his stuff about spirits (just ask) and can make you a drink you probably won't get anywhere else in the city.
 The ability to book a table might have something to do with it, too.
 If you don't want to sit up at the bar under their red neon sign, the space continues into the next shopfront, with many a dark corner to cosy up into.

 Tackling the southern-western double whammy without sending the theme into overdrive is a tough line to toe, but White Oaks does it with finesse.
 This isn't a themed bar — although swinging saloon doors do feature — it's a bar with style and some of the best cocktails south of the river.